MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-add-3D-model.md

 You can mix and match different types of 3D models.
 You can also use the same object (instance) as many times as you want in a step.

+> [!NOTE]
+> Some 3D toolkit items have built-in animations that you can turn on or off.
+[Learn more about animation options](hololens-app-animations.md)

 To add a model from the 3D toolkit, follow these steps.

 1. On the right side of the page, select the **3D toolkit** tab, and then select the category for the type of item that you want to add.